-- Section 1.
+Section 1.
 This Article is intended only to define the normal hours of work and to provide the basis for the calculation of premium pay, if any.
-Nothing shall be construed as a guarantee of hours of work per day or per week. - Section 2.
-A payroll period shall be eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
-Work shifts, work breaks, staffing schedules, and the assignment of employees, shall be established by the EMPLOYER. - A. Where staffing schedules are routinely subject to change, a staffing schedule showing the regular workdays and work hours of all employees shall normally be prepared and posted at least fourteen (14) calendar days in advance of their effective date.
-Such staffing schedules, once posted, will only be modified when necessitated by unscheduled employee absences and unscheduled changes in workload.
-A temporary change in the staffing schedule of a PART-TIME or LIMITED DURATION EMPLOYEE is not a staffing schedule change for purposes of this Article.
-Employees may mutually agree to exchange days, shifts, or hours of work with the approval of their supervisor provided such change does not result in the payment of overtime or accrual of compensatory time. - B. If changes concerning length and/or start and end of shifts for a work unit are to be made in existing full-time shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
-Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an EMERGENCY or other unpredictable condition makes this impractical.
+Nothing shall be construed as a guarantee of hours of work per day or per week.

+- Section 2.
+A payroll period shall be an averaged eighty (80) hours of work within a fourteen (14) calendar day period, except as may otherwise be defined in this AGREEMENT. - Section 3.
+Work shifts, work breaks, staffing schedules and the assignment of employees, shall be established by the EMPLOYER. - A. Where staffing schedules are routinely subject to change, a staffing schedule showing the regular workdays and work hours of all employees shall normally be prepared and posted at least fourteen (14) calendar days in advance of their effective date.
+Such staffing schedules, once posted, will only be modified when necessitated by unscheduled employee absences and unscheduled changes in workload. - B. A temporary change in the staffing schedule of a part-time or limited duration employee is not a staffing schedule change for purposes of this Article. - C. Employees may mutually agree to exchange days, shifts or hours of work with the approval of their supervisor provided such change does not result in the payment of overtime. - D. If changes concerning length and/or start and end of shifts for a work unit are to be made in existing fulltime shifts, the EMPLOYER shall notify the UNION in advance of implementing the proposed changes and will provide the UNION the opportunity to meet and confer with respect to the proposed changes and their effect on employees.
+Such meet and confer sessions shall be conducted prior to the implementation of the change, except where an emergency or other unpredictable condition makes this impractical. - E. Employees shall normally be granted an unpaid lunch break and two paid (2) fifteen (15) minute relief periods during each full work shift of eight hours or more at times designated by the EMPLOYER.
+In some situations, work demands may on occasion preclude the granting of an uninterrupted lunch break or relief period. - Section 4.
+Worked hours in excess of forty (40) hours per work week shall be overtime and compensated at one and onehalf (1 1/2) times the employee's base pay rate or one and one-half (1 1/2) hours compensatory time for each hour worked, subject to the provision that no employee shall be eligible for overtime premium unless prior approval of the overtime work was granted by the employee's immediate supervisor or their designee.
+Overtime premium shall be provided in the form of either cash payment or compensatory time as determined appropriate by the EMPLOYER, provided employees shall have the right to indicate their preference to the EMPLOYER. - Section 5.
+Employees shall be available for overtime work, holidays and night shifts when assigned to such unless excused by the EMPLOYER. - Section 6.
+Unless specifically provided in another section of this Article, the base pay rate or premium compensation shall not be paid more than once for the same hours worked under any provisions of this AGREEMENT. - Section 7.
+Shift Differential Sheriff's Office.